Xilinx/VVAS/main/source/docs/Embedded/smart_model_select.rst

 Preparing the setup
 ********************

-It is assumed that all the pre-requisites are fulfilled and we are ready to setup the board and execute the example application.
+It is assumed that all the pre-requisites are fulfilled, and we are ready to setup the board and execute the example application.
 There are few steps that are required only for the first time when the ``zcu104`` board is not flashed with the sd_card image for ``smart_model_select`` application.
 You may skip these steps if ``zcu104`` board has already been flashed with the required sd_card image.

 One time setup
 ===============